The amazing tourist attractions ruined by commercialisation

 Uluru, Australia

 Outback scenery doesn't get more epic than at Uluru-Kata Tjuta National Park in Australia's Northern Territory, where the spectacular sacred rock Uluru rises dramatically from the flat scrubland.
-The nearest town, Alice Springs, might be a five-hour drive away but for all of its remoteness it can get pretty busy with visitors at peak times of the year.
+The nearest town, Alice Springs, might be a five-hour drive away, but for all of its remoteness it can get pretty busy with visitors at peak times of the year.

 Uluru, Australia

 While it's possible to enjoy a relatively peaceful stroll around the base of the monolith, if you want to see the famed change of colours at sunrise and sunset be prepared for company.
 A noisy crowd of coach parties, tour groups and backpackers congregate at the roadside for breakfast, drinks and barbecues as they watch the rock glow various shades of red and pink.
-Since 2019, it has no longer been possible to climb Uluru, which is sacred to the Indigenous Anangu peoples.

 Halong Bay, Vietnam